department-of-veterans-affairs/vets-website/content/pages/families-caregivers/index.md

 If the Veteran or Servicemember you're caring for is in the hospital, or if your family needs help understanding their condition or accessing programs and services, our VA social workers can help.<br>
 [Find out how a social worker can help you and your family](/social-work-services/#caregiver).

-And, if a Veteran or Servicemember in your family needs treatment in a hospital far from home, you may be able to get help traveling to and staying nearby their treatment location.
+And if a Veteran or Servicemember in your family needs treatment in a hospital far from home, you may be able to get help traveling to and staying nearby their treatment location.
 Your VA social worker can connect you to the Fisher House Foundation for help.<br>
 [Learn more about the Fisher House Foundation](/social-work-services/#fisher).

 **Looking for other health care or disability insurance information on behalf of a Veteran or Servicemember?**<br>